getsolus/solus-site.github.io/content/blog/2016/10/2016-10-19-solus-1-2-1-shannon-released/index.md

 -   Plugin
   -  All applets now extend GtkEventBox and not GtkBin.
 -   As seen in issue [#574](https://github.com/solus-project/budgie-desktop/issues/574), we have various problems with certain applet types due to extending from the primitive GtkBin.
-In this particular instance we have no child GdkWindow, which is why the drawing system becomes bizarely bugged and results in rendering in random locations.All applets should have at least one top level GdkWindow that is not part of the GtkWindow's GdkWindow, to ensure separate context.
+In this particular instance we have no child GdkWindow, which is why the drawing system becomes bizarrely bugged and results in rendering in random locations.All applets should have at least one top level GdkWindow that is not part of the GtkWindow's GdkWindow, to ensure separate context.
 As a part of this change, all third-party applets should be rebuilt against the new Budgie due to the ABI break introduced here.
 -   Raven
   -  Ensure all cursor themes are loaded.
 Previously, we made an assumption that icons and cursors were somehow mutually exclusive.
 The idea of the index.theme parsing was simply to test that it was a valid icon theme.
 However, we then only tested for the